 Who We Are

 Oblix Capital Ltd (“we”, “us” or “our”) is committed to protecting and respecting your privacy.
 We own and operate the Website.
-For the purpose of the General Data Protection Regulation 2018 (GDPR), the data controller is Oblix Capital Ltd, a company registered in England and Wales under company number 07572383 and with registered office at 3rd Floor, International House, 4 Maddox Street, London, W1S 1QP.
+For the purpose of the General Data Protection Regulation 2018 (GDPR), the data controller is Oblix Capital Ltd, a company registered in England and Wales under company number 07572383 and with registered office at 3rd Floor, The Place 175 High Holborn, London, WC1V 7AA.
 Our registration number with the Information Commissioner’s Office is ZA046612.

 In this Privacy and Cookies Policy, references are to any person who submits data to us or the Website about him/herself or about any living individual in relation to use of the Website or the services that are available through the Website (the services).
 When you use the Website or aspects of it, we may ask you to provide us with information about you.
 This Privacy and Cookies Policy sets out how we might use that information.